BHa2R00/fp_gen/README.md

 # fp_gen
-Generator of Verilog HDL RTL combinational logic design of float point operators
+Generator of combinational logic design of float point operators in Verilog HDL